rockettheme/docs/Docs/joomla/platform/templates.md

 ![][install1]

-:   1. **Extension Manager** This is where you'll want to go to install any extensions.
+:   1. **Extension Manager** This is where you will want to go to install any extensions.
 [18%, 59%, se]

 The easiest way to do this is by going to **Admin → Extensions → Extension Manager** (point 1) within the Administrator area of your site.